 |Cut:||Just above the ankle|

-First of all, the sock is seamless, so it will not rub against your toes or feet, causing blisters.
+First, the sock is seamless, so it will not rub against your toes or feet, causing blisters.
 The neoprene material is soft, stretchy, and breathable, which is great for kayaking.

 Another feature is the silicone traction on the bottom of the sock.
 This helps you grip different surfaces you come across when you are kayaking.
-These socks will keep your feet out of the mud when you get in and out of your kayak.
+These socks keep your feet out of the mud when you get in and out of your kayak.

 Seamless design helps prevent blisters